Blooode/CodeCases/README.md

-# Codewars
+## My self-learning
-All I made on the Codewars
+All I made by myself